Suke0811/magpie_sim/docs/index.md

+# Multi-Modal End-Effector
-# Mechanisms and Computational Design of Multi-Modal End-Effector with Force Sensing using Gated Networks
+## Mechanisms and Computational Design of Multi-Modal End-Effector with Force Sensing using Gated Networks

 <div style="text-align: center">